Best Men's Down Vests of 2025/26

 Higher fill power insulated vests are more expensive since the down used is higher quality.
 Higher fill power is also more compressible, so you can pack them smaller.

-The vests we tested maxed out at 800 fill down.
-However some brands like Feathered Friends use 900 fill down.
-We hope to test the Feathered Friends Eos Vest in future updates to this story.
+The vests we tested maxed out at 900 fill down with the Feathered Friends Eos Vest.

 Mountain Hardwear Ghost Whisperer/2 Vest